 Attachment 3: This Multiple Sale summary report relates to a purchase by ATF on 1/9/2010.
-Again, it is noted that at this time, ATF is not yet identified as a "suspect" in the ATF Suspect Gun Database.
-In addition, the NTC comment remains "purchaser may be associated with 9 other trace(s)/multiple sales."
+Again, it is noted that at this time, ATF is not yet identified as a "suspect" in the ATF Suspect Gun/Person Database.
+In addition, the NTC comment remains "purchaser may be associated with 9 other trace(s)/multiple sale(s)."

-Attachment 4: The redacted email, dated 1/13/2010, reflects the entry of 42 subjects into the Suspect Person Database for this investigation.
-ATF appears on the chart, with a total of 2 multiple sales reports involving a total of 8 firearms, as well as 2 additional suspect guns, for a total of 10 suspect firearms.
-It should be noted that based on this chart, as of 1/13/2010, ATF had -0- firearms identifiable with him that had been traced by ATF.
+Attachment 4: The redacted email, dated 1/13/2010, reflects the entry of 42 subjects for this investigation into the Suspect Person Database.
+ATF appears on the chart, with a total of 2 multiple sales reports involving a total of 8 firearms, as well as 2 suspect gun reports, for a total of 10 suspect firearms.
+It should be noted that based on this chart, as of 1/13/2010, ATF had -0-firearms identifiable with him that had been traced by ATF.

 Attachment 5: This 1/14/2010 suspect gun summary report is essentially a duplicate of the information in the 1/11/10 multiple sale report (Attachment 3).
-This report was generated because ATF Phoenix had caused ATF to be entered into the Suspect Person Database.

-Attachment 6: This 1/19/2010 suspect gun summary report relates to the 1/16/2010 purchase or three WASR-10s by ATF This information was also made known to ATF by the FFL on 1/19/2010.
+Attachment 6: This 1/19/2010 suspect gun summary report relates to the 1/16/2010 purchase of three WASR-10s by ATF This information was made known to ATF by the FFL on 1/19/2010.

 Attachment 7: These suspect gun summary reports relate to two Barrett .50 purchases by ATF on June 4 and June 15, 2010.
-These reports were generated because ATF Phoenix had caused ATF to be entered into the Suspect Person Database.
+These reports were generated because ATF Phoenix caused ATF and his firearm purchases to be entered into the Suspect Gun/Person Database.